fr1ed-chesse/screw-high-quality-hyprcursor/README.md

 # screw-high-quality-hyprcursor

-use it all you want
+use it all you want.

-steal it, i dont mind
+steal it, i dont mind.

-took me a few hours to make
+took me a few hours to make.